 To start taking card payments, all you’ll need is a Square card reader and an iPad with the Square app installed.
 However, if you’re looking for a more integrated Electronic Point of Sale (EPOS) solution, then keep reading.
 Besides its flagship reader, Square also offers a range of stylish supplements to help you start selling:

 Need cash, quick?
 Square’s Instant Deposit add-on means you’ll see your takings in your account within 20 minutes.
 Better still, it only costs a paltry 1% of the deposit amount – making it a useful boon in times of cash flow crisis.

 Dock for card reader

 The Square card reader dock (£19 + VAT) lets you charge your device at the counter, making for a quicker, more convenient approach to taking card.

 Conveniently, Square also offers a huge host of hardware to complete your point of sale kit.
-Here’s what you can add for a few extra pounds:
+Here’s just a few of the items you can add to your kit for a few extra pounds:

 - USB barcode scanner (£74.99 + VAT)

 Of course, there's plenty more where that came from.
 Go check it out.